Navneet072300/terraform-projects/ecr/Readme.md

-Here's a README file for creating an Amazon Elastic Container Registry (ECR) in AWS using Terraform, based on the provided information and structured for clarity:

----

 # Create Amazon ECR Repository with Terraform

 This project provides a Terraform configuration to create an Amazon Elastic Container Registry (ECR) repository in AWS.
 The setup includes basic files to define the infrastructure, variables, and provider configuration.